O-Rings for Marine Applications

 Frequently Asked Questions — Marine

-What O-ring material best resists seawater?
+What O-ring material best resists seawater for long-term submerged service?

-Can standard O-rings be used in saltwater?
+Can standard O-rings be used in saltwater, or do they require special marine grades?

-What O-ring for marine electrical cable glands?
+What O-ring material is best for marine electrical cable glands and navigation equipment?